rmrfslashbin/aws-cf-rtl/README.md

 * Check S3 bucket for backup and processed files.

 ## Next steps
-Once you have a full configuration deployed and functional, you can run the proviced Glue crawler to process the ORC formatted logs.
+Once you have a full configuration deployed and functional, you can run the provided Glue Crawler to process the ORC formatted logs.
 Next, use Athena or Trino to query the Glue table.

 ## Feedback
 Feedback, comments, pull requests, and questions are welcome.